Dr. Gaurav Sahay

 Mohit pursued his Bachelor’s in Pharmacy from Delhi Institute of Pharmaceutical Sciences and Research, India.
 His strong interest in Medicinal Chemistry took him to National Institute of Pharmaceutical Education and Research, Mohali, where he completed his Master’s focusing on the design and synthesis of Cationic Amphiphilic Peptides as potential Antimicrobial Agents.
 Mohit then decided to come to United States to pursue his PhD in Medicinal Chemistry.
 His graduate work with Dr. Patrick Flaherty at Duquesne University included design and synthesis of novel molecules for the therapeutics of HIV, Cancer, and Cognitive Dysfunctions.
 As a Postdoctoral scholar in Dr. Sahay’s lab, he is working on developing novel ionizable lipid nanoparticles (LNPs) for gene delivery applications, particularly for Cystic Fibrosis and Ocular Disorders.

 Marco is a graduate student in the department of Pharmaceutical Sciences.
 He received his B.S. in Biochemistry & Molecular Biology from the University of California, Davis in 2011.
 After a three-year stint in assay development at Life Technologies Corp., he worked in the Fathman laboratory at Stanford University exploring various mechanisms of T-cell anergy and activation as they relate to autoimmune disorders.
-In the Sahay Lab, he is exploring avenues of mRNA synthesis for in vivo gene therapy delivery approaches as well as trying to find drug/gene delivery solutions for the neural retina.
+In the Sahay Lab, he is exploring avenues of mRNA delivery for genes and gene editors for the neural retina.
 Outside the lab, he enjoys astronomy, running, beer sampling and hanging out with his better half, Polo.

 Jeonghwan is a graduate student and an amateur scuba diver who always dreams for diving into tropical water.
 David grew up in South Korea, and earned his bachelor’s degree in industrial pharmacy and the Korea pharmacist license while he studied in Yeungnam University, South Korea.
 He spent another two years for master’s degree in pharmacy in Prof. Jong Oh Kim’s laboratory to develop nanoparticles for anticancer drug delivery.
 After that, he worked as a formulation researcher for generic drugs in a pharmaceutical company for a while.
 A thirst for deep understanding in nanomedicine drove him to fly across Pacific ocean and join Sahay lab.
 His current research focus is developing better delivery systems for RNA therapeutics and their utilization in genetic diseases, including cystic fibrosis and cancers.
 In his free time, he listens to musics and tours local coffee shops in Portland.